CCD versus CMOS: Which is Better?Doug George

 |Calibration – how “clean” an image can be created||Techniques for CCDs are well established and effective||Can be more complex, e.g. HDR modes, lack of overscan data; techniques are still being perfected||CCD|

-As you can see, CCDs still have some very significant advantages for high-performance, low light level imaging – although these advantages are slowly being chipped away at by new CMOS technology.
+As you can see, CCDs still have some significant advantages for high-performance, low light level imaging – although these advantages are slowly being chipped away at by new CMOS technology.

-Why, then, are major companies switching to CMOS?
+Why, then, are major companies switching to CMOS now?
 The reality is that most (non-scientific) imaging applications require video or short exposures; in those situations, CMOS is superior in both cost and performance.
 This has undermined the economic proposition for manufacturing CCD sensors in volume.

 Serious astronomical applications such as photometry and spectroscope or life sciences applications such bioluminescence and fluorescence will continue to need CCD technology for the near term.
-Less demanding imaging or those needing higher speed imaging will tend to CMOS sensors.
-Within 5 years, we predict the state-of-the-art in CMOS may supplant even more applications.
+Less demanding imaging or those needing higher speed imaging will all switch to CMOS sensors.
+Within 5 years, we predict the state-of-the-art in CMOS will supplant even more applications.
 To meet your needs for today and tomorrow, Diffraction Limited’s SBIG line of cameras now include both high-performance CCD and modern CMOS sensors.

 Addendum: The technology, and the imaging market in general, is changing rapidly.
 I will periodically update this article with the latest trends.